LTS-VVE/ReliaChat/README.md

 # Please star our project 🙌✨❤👀!
 > [!IMPORTANT]
+> We are nearing the project's completion.
+At this stage, we will host our project and cross our fingers!
+Whether or not we move on to a different phase, all rights are reserved to LTS-VVE, and if the project is dropped, LTS-VVE will decide what to do with their software.<br><br>
-> We are starting to port our flet app to a different framework, this process will take some time.
-In the meantime we will focus on the current state of the App.
+> We are starting to port our Flet app to a different framework, and we might not fully transition and leave the framework as it is.
+This process will take some time.
+In the meantime, we will focus on the current state of the app, such as local model processing within the app, separate chats, AI LLMs fine-tuned for specific fields, image processing, and more.

 > [!NOTE]
 > We have fixed the backend issue, and you can now officially chat with an LLM of your choice, at any time.
 (As long as the model is installed).<br><br>